Hassett-Tschinkel correspondence: Modality and projective hypersurfaces: Degree of a hypersurface

 \section{Degree of a hypersurface}

 The following result generalizes Theorem~\ref{qth}.

-\begin{theo} Let $X$ be the closure of a generic orbit of an effective $\GG_a^n$-action on $\PP^{n+1}$ and $(R,U)$ be the corresponding $H$-pair.
-Then the degree of the hypersurface $X$ equals the maximal exponent $d$ such that the subspace $U$ does not contain the ideal $\mm^d$. \end{theo}
+\begin{theorem} Let $X$ be the closure of a generic orbit of an effective $\GG_a^n$-action on $\PP^{n+1}$ corresponding to an $H$-pair $(R,U)$.
+Then the degree of the hypersurface $X$ equals the maximal exponent $d$ such that the subspace $U$ does not contain the ideal $\mm^d$. \end{theorem}

 \begin{proof} Let $N$ be the maximal exponent with $\mm^N\ne 0$ and $d$ be the maximal exponent with $\mm^d\not\subset U$.
 Consider the flag $U_N\subseteq U_{N-1}\subseteq\dots\subseteq U_1=U$, where $U_i=\mm^i\cap U$, and construct a basis $\{e_i\}$ in $U$ coordinated with this flag.
 Add a vector $e\in\mm^d \setminus U$ to obtain a basis in $\mm$.
 For a nonzero vector $v\in\mm$ the maximal number $l$ such that $v\in\mm^l$ is called the {\it weight} of the vector and is denoted by $\omega(v)$.
 For example, $\omega(e)=d$.
 One may assume that the weights of the vectors $e_1,\dots,e_n$ do not decrease, that the vectors $e_1,\dots,e_s$ are the basis vectors of weight 1, and that the vectors $e_1,\dots,e_k$ are the basis vectors of weight $<d$.
 The hypersurface $X$ coincides with the closure of the projectivization of the set